-At the Seattle Times, Armstrong won the 2012 Pulitzer Prize for Investigative Reporting for a series with Michael Berens that showed how the state of Washington steered Medicaid patients and others to a cheap but unpredictable painkiller linked to more than 2,000 deaths.
-He also shared in two staff Pulitzers for breaking news for coverage of a landslide that killed 43 people and the shooting deaths of four police officers.
+At The Seattle Times, Armstrong won the 2012 Pulitzer Prize for investigative reporting for a series with Michael Berens that showed how the state of Washington steered Medicaid patients to a cheap but unpredictable painkiller linked to more than 2,000 deaths.
+He also shared in two staff Pulitzers for breaking news: in 2015, for coverage of a landslide that killed 43 people; and in 2010, for coverage of the shooting deaths of four police officers.

-He has also written for the Chicago Tribune, where his work with Steve Mills helped prompt the Illinois governor to suspend executions and empty death row.
-He has been honored with six IRE Awards, a Peabody Award and the John Chancellor Award from Columbia University for lifetime achievement.
+In 2009, Armstrong received the John Chancellor Award from Columbia University for lifetime achievement.
 His book with Nick Perry, “Scoreboard, Baby: A Story of College Football, Crime, and Complicity,” won the Edgar Allan Poe Award for nonfiction.
-Armstrong, a graduate of Purdue University, has been a Nieman Fellow at Harvard and the McGraw Professor of Writing at Princeton.
+Armstrong, a graduate of Purdue University, has been a Nieman fellow at Harvard and the McGraw professor of writing at Princeton.